Photo: Yintah Access, Media Centre (used by permission)

 Canada has so far failed to comply with these requests.
 Meanwhile, leaders say another wave of arrests could result in serious human rights volations.

-Call on the Minister of Public Safety, Mark Mendicino, and B.C.
+Call on the federal Minister of Public Safety Dominic LeBlanc, B.C.
+Attorney General Niki Sharma, and B.C.
 Premier David Eby to comply with the Special Rapporteur's recommendation and to respect Wet’suwet’en title and rights.